-Awarded the Spanish National Radio Culture Prize 2015, Isabel Villanueva (1988) is valued for her expression and sensibility as well as for her passion and commitment to promote the viola as an instrument with its own voice.
+Awarded the Spanish National Radio Culture Prize 2015, Isabel Villanueva is valued for her expression and sensibility as well as for her passion and commitment to promote the viola as an instrument with its own voice.
 Isabel announces herself as one of the best violists of the new generation.

-Isabel studied with I. Sulyga, Y. Bashmet, L. Power, N. Imai and M.da Silva at Royal College of Music in London, Academia Musicale Chigiana in Siena and the Haute École de Musique in Geneva.
+Born in Pamplona (Spain) in 1988, Isabel studied with I. Sulyga, Y. Bashmet, L. Power and N. Imai at Royal College of Music in London, Academia Musicale Chigiana in Siena and the Haute École de Musique in Geneva.

 Isabel Villanueva plays an Enrico Catenar viola (Turin, 1670) and uses Peter Infeld strings kindly sponsored by Thomastik-Infeld (Vienna).